All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Working Conditions

-• The weight that could be lifted during the course of performing the duties and responsibilities are from zero to 50 pounds depending on the activity.
+- The weight that could be lifted during the course of performing the duties and responsibilities of a Maintenance Technician are from zero to 75 pounds depending on the activity.

 Apply Now